Give us a missed call on

 What is GSTR-1?

-GSTR-1 is a GST returns form that every registered GST business must file (if eligible).
-It can be filed on a monthly or quarterly basis (as the case may be) and contains details of all the sales and outward supply of goods and services made by the business/taxpayer.
+It is a GST return form that every registered GST business must file (if eligible).
+It can be filed on a monthly or quarterly basis (as the case may be) and contains details of all the sales and outward supplies of goods and services made by the business/taxpayer.

-There are 13 sections (15 sections including parts) to the GSTR-1 returns form that must be filled in and filed by all eligible taxpayers within the due dates.
-Vendors under the composite scheme, non-resident foreign taxpayers, and OIDAR suppliers do not have to file GSTR-1 returns.
+There are 13 sections (including sub-sections/parts) to this GST return form that must be filled in and filed by all eligible taxpayers within the due dates.
+Vendors under the composition scheme, non-resident foreign taxpayers, and OIDAR suppliers do not have to file GSTR-1 returns.

-With that basic definition of what is GSTR-1, let’s try to answer some frequently asked questions on the same.
+With that basic definition covered, let’s try to answer some frequently asked questions about the same.

 Also read: How to download GST registration certificate online

-GSTR-1 is a monthly or quarterly filed returns statement of all outward supplies or sales that every GST registered and eligible business in India must file.
+GSTR-1 is a monthly or quarterly filed return statement of all outward supplies or sales that every GST registered and eligible business in India must file.

 It forms the basis of all GST compliance and input tax credit settlements with other business counterparts.
 The GSTR-1 form is crucial for accurately processing GST returns and captures complete transaction details of the specified period.